zigbee-alliance/distributed-compliance-ledger/bench/README.md

 *   `NUM-USERS`: number of client accounts with write access (created as Vendors).
 Default: 10
 *   `NUM-REQ-PER-USER`: number of write txns to perform per a user.
 Default: 1000
-*   `NUM-NEW-MODELS`: number of add new models.
+*   `NUM-NEW-MODELS`: number of new models.
 Default: 5

 ## Run